 A few folks have complained about the sounds that the camera makes.
 Its high-pitched noise signals are reminiscent of the cheap electronic toys, yet surprisingly fitting with the retrofuturistic design of this camera.
-This Pentax will beep when you set it on self-timer, make a continuous noise if it determines that the scene is too dark to expose properly, and produce a soft but also high-pitched sound when the trigger is half-pressed, and it’s ready to take a shot.
-Unlike the prefocus, which you can only reset when completely releasing the trigger, the autoexposure measurements are taken continuously while the button down, so the sound may change from “under-exposed warning” to “good” as you move around.
+This Pentax will beep when you set it on self-timer, make a continuous noise if it determines that the scene is too dark to expose properly and produce a soft, high-pitched sound when the trigger is half-pressed and it’s ready to take a shot.
+Unlike the prefocus, which you can only reset when completely releasing the trigger, the autoexposure measurements are taken continuously while the button is half-pressed, so the sound may change from “under-exposed warning” to “good” as you move around.

 I found neither issues nor the desire to disable the noise signals.
 They haven’t prevented me from taking discrete photos.
 This camera is very quick to operate, and its sound profile is so distinct from both modern and antique cameras that few people, if any, get “triggered” by it.

-Having finished shooting the roll, a neat reverse winder at the bottom of the camera may be unfolded and turned.
+Having finished shooting the roll, a neat-looking reverse winder at the bottom of the camera may be unfolded and turned.
 The small silver button unlocks the gears.
 Pulling the winder opens the cover.

 The camera’s shell is constructed from plastic with a few metal components.
 While brass chassis is often regarded as superior, quality plastic yields a much lighter package.

 PC35AF’s body is envisioned as a premium pocketable device.
 The jet-black polymer is well-moulded and cut.
 The camera seems very sturdy and comes with some heft.